 I must confess that as a New Zealander I have never heard of a jammy dodger.
 But I trust my friend Jen from All About Kids UK and believe they must be delicious but a bit high on the sugar side.
 She has recreated them.

 These look simply delectable.
 Refined sugar and dairy free, but still divine from Aileen the genius behind baby led feeding

 If you are looking for a lower sugar biscuit recipes this one nails it.
-With only 2 Tbsp of sugar in the cookie and 2 Tbsp of Honey in the jam topping across 40 biscuits this is pretty darn low for a sweet style biscuit.
+With only 2 tablespoon of sugar in the cookie and 2 tablespoon of Honey in the jam topping across 40 biscuits this is pretty darn low for a sweet style biscuit.
 Another winner from Kidgredients

 Healthy Valentines Fun Food Ideas